 1. First, they are known to be soft and comfortable.
 They keep warm and depending on the nature of the fibers, they will be breathable.

-2. Due to their particular knitted texture, knit fabrics have the property of being stretchy; which will allow us to pass the head through the round neck without needing to open a zipper or buttons.
+2. Due to their particular knitted texture, knit fabrics have the property of being stretchy; which allows us to pass the head through the round neck without needing to open a zipper or buttons.
 Knit fabrics are comfortable fabrics that will hug the curves of the body.
-There are fewer adjustments to make on the patterns because the fabric adapts to the body volumes (for example: there are no darts on a t-shirt, or you have 4 sizes for a pattern allowing to sew the same garment from size 34 to 50...).
+There are fewer adjustments to make on patterns because the fabric adapts to the body’s volumes (for example: there are no clips on a t-shirt, or you have 4 sizes for a pattern allowing you to sew the same garment from size 34 to 50...).

-3. Knit fabrics are also heavier than woven fabrics, this is due to the knitting of the yarn.
+3. Knit fabrics are also heavier than woven fabrics, due to the knitting of the yarn.
 Because of this heavier weight, knit fabrics have a nice drape.

 4. Knit fabrics do not fray like woven fabrics.
 Finishes are therefore easy to make.